 MetroAccess Update on COVID-19

 We recognize that some of our MetroAccess customers are especially susceptible to illness.
-We recognize, too, that access to healthcare, groceries and other services are an essential part of your daily lives.
-And so, it's important that we let you know the steps we're taking to ensure your continued health and safety while in our care and thank you for doing your part.
+We recognize, too, that access to healthcare, groceries and other services is an essential part of your daily lives.
+We continue to work diligently to protect your health and safety while in our care and thank you for doing your part.
 Your fellow passengers and CapMetro staff are depending on you, too!

-MetroAccess is operating on a limited-service schedule.
-Customers will only be picked up and dropped off between 6 a.m. to 10:30 p.m.
-These dates and times are subject to change.
-Please avoid all travel unless it is necessary.
-To safeguard all of our customers and vehicle operators, MetroAccess is unable to transport sick customers to drive through COVID-19 testing sites.
+To safeguard all of our customers and vehicle operators, MetroAccess is unable to transport sick customers to COVID-19 testing sites, including drive-thru sites.
 Thank you for your understanding.

 Stay home, and please contact a local health care provider for assistance.
 If your health care provider determines it necessary, they will contact Austin Public Health to request testing.